mike-plummer/nextjs-cypress-ct-example/README.md

 The `swc-plugin-coverage-instrument` dependency adds Istanbul instrumentation to the SWC compiler (see `next.config.js`).
 This, combined with using `nyc` to run the server process, allows us to collect and merge coverage from both locations after tests are complete using the `@cypress/code-coverage` plugin.

-1. Launch Next server: `npm run dev:coverage`
+1. Launch Next server: `npm run dev`
 2. Launch Cypress: `npx cypress open`
 3. Run tests
 4. Open coverage report at `coverage/lcov-report/index.html`